Securing our water future.

 WaterFuturesNZ is a research project that aims to contribute to the wider discussion on how we might design safe, accessible and reliable water services for Aotearoa New Zealand.
 The Institute recognises that water is a significant public asset.
 A 2013 OAG report estimated that at least 12% of public assets under both central government and local government are water service assets.
 Water will become increasingly in demand as the world becomes more populated and challenged by climate change.

 The Government’s Three Waters Reform is an area of critical importance to the future of our health and economy, hence we have made the decision to engage heavily in this area.
 Learn more about the Water Services Entities Bill.

-The Institute is fortunate that Patron Morgan Williams is working on a Think Piece for us in this area of research.
+The Institute is fortunate that patron Morgan Williams worked on a think piece for us in this area of research (see Think Piece 39).

 Water Services Entities Bill

 The Institute’s oral submission included the Scottish Water Annual Report 2022 and the 2009 Scottish Water Governance Directions.

 22 July 2022

 Written submission: Water Services Entities Bill – Three Waters Reform Programme

 Think Piece 39